MSc Environmental Impact Assessment & Management / Course details

 |Available as a free choice unit?||Yes|

-2. To provide practical experience in site evaluation, project development and approaches to impact assessment.
+- To provide experience in site evaluation, project development and approaches to impact assessment.

-4. To enable students to utilise fully the self-learning capabilities learnt during their programme and to demonstrate them in a student-led group project.
+- To enable students to develop self-learning capabilities and to demonstrate them in small group sessions

 Teaching and learning methods